 “People who are most magnetically attractive are those whose energy is not split by focusing on trying to be a people pleaser, fit in, or satisfy the opinion of others.
 They simply transmit a clear broadcast of who they are to the universe.” – Maryam Hasnaa

-This article was sparked by an episode of HBO’s Veep.
-I adore this show and it brings me great comic relief in these crazy times but this one episode… it really upset me.
-Julia Louis-Dreyfus, who plays protagonist Selina Meyer, develops a large zit on her cheek.
+An episode of HBO’s Veep sparked this article.
+I adore this show, and it brings me great comic relief in these crazy times.
+But this one episode… it really upset me.
+Julia Louis-Dreyfus, who plays protagonist Selina Meyer, develops a giant zit on her cheek.
 The entire episode revolves around how this one zit hijacks the character’s day and keeps her from focusing on more important matters at hand.
 Her staff is frantically trying to find the miracle-cure so she can “show face” and get her work done.
-While the episode does not just focus on that “all-destroying” pimple, to me the message was clear: if you have a zit, you should avoid being in the public eye, and you cannot do your job properly.
+While the episode does not just focus on that “all-destroying” pimple, to me, the message was clear: if you have a zit, you should avoid being in the public eye, and you cannot do your job correctly.

-Although I know that my acne is slim pickin’s in comparison to what some people have gone through, it has been the inescapable struggle of my 20s.
-I had the usual pubescent acne while growing up, and then had a big flare-up in my freshman year of college.
+Although I know that my acne is slim pickings in comparison to what some people have gone through, it has been the inescapable struggle of my 20s.
+I had the usual pubescent acne while growing up and then had a big flare-up in my freshman year of college.
 Following that, I spent several blissful years without acne.
-Once I moved into New York City, and began working 3 jobs along with bustling for an acting career, acne made a triumphant comeback.
+Once I moved into New York City and began working three jobs along with bustling for an acting career, acne made a triumphant comeback.
 This time, it was angry cystic acne, painfully plaguing my forehead, chin, and sometimes cheeks.
 I would sport—at one time—5 dime-size zits that not only hurt but glared red as hellfire and lingered on my face for what seemed like forever.
 I became riddled with shame, fear of rejection, and huge insecurities about how I couldn’t achieve any of my dreams in this world with this face.
 Like my friend Selina Meyer, I let acne affect my life and became strongly influenced by social pressure.
-I know now, as I knew then, that my reaction to all of this was a choice, and the pain it has brought me has been fueled by my own fears.
+I know now, as I knew then, that my reaction to all of this was a choice.
+My own fears have fueled the pain it has brought me.
 However, those fears are deeply rooted in reality.

 Somewhere in the middle of the confusion of my early 20s, I went to yoga to “get in better shape.”
 And something wonderful happened; I felt this kind of magical space creeping into my mind.

-Acne is painful and difficult to hide… but we are all still taught that, in order for us to be easy, breezy, beautiful, it must be hidden.
-If you’re lucky to come across acne in television, films, commercials, magazines, or whatever, you will find it to mostly stand as a sign of insecurity, or inability to fit in.
+Acne is painful and difficult to hide.
+But we are all still taught that, for us to be easy, breezy, beautiful, we must hide it.
+If you’re lucky to come across acne in television, films, commercials, magazines, or whatever, you will find it to mostly stand as a sign of insecurity or inability to fit in.
 In Veep’s case, the ONE zit on the character’s face keeps her from being able to do her job—as the president of the United States, of all things—properly.

 This is my shout out to all those people who have acne and carry shame or fear because of it.
-This is my call to all y’all to help promote people that have acne with opportunities to show themselves without shame.
+This is my call to all you all to help promote people who have acne with opportunities to show themselves without shame.

 Imagine staring at a blue open sky.
 That blue sky is you, always open; the clearest blue you can imagine.
 The clouds in your sky represent your thoughts and feelings.

 Sometimes they are light and fluffy and, other times, they are big stormy masses.
-The trick is to not try and blow the clouds away from you or hold too tightly to them.
+The trick is to resist the urge to blow the clouds away from you or hold tightly to them.
 Can you let them float by without trying to control, judge, or manipulate them?
 Can you also remember that behind those clouds there is always… the blue sky?
 So when you get frustrated with your skin, see that frustration… feel it, even.
 But then let it float by, instead of holding onto it.

-When I look at my life without the shame I carry because of these red bumps on my face… I’m a badass and lucky woman.
-The only thing that is keeping me (and perhaps you?) from being and feeling successful is this idea that acne doesn’t allow me to fully stand as a beautiful and strong woman.
+When I look at my life without the shame I carry because of these red bumps on my face, I’m a badass and lucky woman.
+The only thing that is keeping me (and perhaps you?) from being and feeling successful is this idea that acne doesn’t allow us to stand as a beautiful and strong woman fully.
 The moment I let those clouds float by, that blue sky bursts through with sunshine and opportunities.
 It is my mission to move forward and prove that we can be “all of the things” even with all of the zits.
 Are you with me?

 Resources for Empowerment